 Within the framework of the securities selection process, the Company assesses and considers not only typical criteria such as performance, liquidity, risk and the financial and economic success of an issuer but also the issuer's performance in the areas of environment, social and governance (ESG standards).
 The assessment and consideration of ESG standards takes place within the framework of the implementation of the individual investment strategy for the fund in the form of basic exclusions of assets, which restrict the investment universe.
 These exclusions are more fundamental, which is why they do not constitute a focus on investments in sustainable assets or a sustainable investment strategy.

 Investment objective

-The fund's investment objective is to achieve the highest possible return, in combination with a reasonable annual distribution of income.
+The fund's investment objective is to achieve the highest possible return.
+Income is reinvested in the fund.